Pathoschild/canimod.github.io/for-devs/creating-a-smapi-mod.md

 which turns all NPCs into pineapples; here's how you would release it for others to use.

 1. Copy your compiled mod and `manifest.json` into a folder matching your mod's name.
-2. Create a zip archive with your mod's name, version, and platform.
+2. Create a zip archive with your mod's name and version.

    Your mod structure should look something like this:

    ```
-   PineapplesEverywhere-1.0-Windows.zip
+   PineapplesEverywhere-1.0.zip
       PineapplesEverywhere/
          PineapplesEverywhere.dll
          PineapplesEverywhere.pdb